SillyTavern/SillyTavern-Extras/README.md

 There are some folks in the community having success running Extras on their phones via Ubuntu on Termux.
 This project wasn't made with mobile support in mind, so this guide is provided strictly for your information only: https://rentry.org/STAI-Termux#downloading-and-running-tai-extras

-#### ❗ IMPORTANT!
+#### :exclamation: IMPORTANT!

-We will NOT provide any support for running this on Android.
-Direct all your questions to the creator of this guide.
+We will NOT provide any support for running Extras on Android.
+Direct all your questions to the creator of the guide linked above.

-### Talkinghead module on Linux

-The manual poser app of `talkinghead` requires the installation of an additional package because it's not installed automatically due to incompatibility with Colab.
-Run this after you install other requirements:

-`pip install wxpython==4.2.1`

-If you only run `talkinghead` in the live mode (i.e. as a SillyTavern-extras module), `wxpython` is no longer required.

-The manual poser has two uses.
-First, it is a GUI editor for the `talkinghead` emotion templates.
-Secondly, it can batch-generate static emotion sprites from a single talkinghead image (if you want the convenience of AI-powered posing, but don't want to run the live mode).

-A fast GPU is heavily recommended.
-For more information, see the [`talkinghead` README](talkinghead/README.md).

 ### 💻 Locally
 #### Option 1 - Conda (recommended) 🐍